Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning: Path planning strategy and chaos control technique

 \section{Path planning strategy and chaos control technique}

-The objective of this work is to tackle the challenges associated with experimental real-time implementation of CCPP.
+The objective of this work is to tackle the challenges associated with experimental real-time implementation of CCPP in order to make this method as competitive as the other commonly used coverage path planning methods.
 We adapt some of the theoretical chaos control techniques proposed in our previous study \cite{sridharan2022online} and make them applicable to real-life environments while providing the following contributions.
-(1) A proactive obstacle avoidance technique which utilizes a cost function and a quadtree data structure created from discretized map data to set trajectories away from obstacles while maintaining general smoothness of trajectory and continuous motion.
+(1) A retroactive obstacle avoidance technique which utilizes a cost function and a quadtree data structure created from discretized map data to set trajectories away from obstacles while significantly reducing both deviations from the chaotic path as well as frequency of disruptions that break continuous motion.
 (2) A map-zoning technique based on an unsupervised machine-learning clustering algorithm which continuously directs the robot to less-visited distant areas of the environment.
 And (3) a computation technique which is independent of cell size, but instead based on discretized map data (via quadtree) and sensor data to provide accurate real-time coverage calculation.